Taíno: Taíno revivalist communities

+In 1976, The Millville Daily of New Jersey reported that the Puerto Rican Culture Club of Culver School was engaging in the study of Taíno heritage.

+A 1988 opinion piece in The Daily Journal of Vineland, New Jersey, noted the existence of Taíno revivalism, stating that archaeologists were investigating Puerto Rico's Taíno heritage and that "Boricuas flock to ceremonial grounds such as the one found in Tibes...in search of a tie with the past."
+The piece states that while Puerto Ricans have historically been proud of their Spanish ancestry, some Puerto Ricans in recent years had begun to reassess the Spanish role in colonialism and embrace Indigenous heritage.

-As of 2006, there were a couple of dozen activist Taíno descendant organizations from Florida to Puerto Rico and California to New York with growing memberships numbering in the thousands.
+As of 2006, there were a couple of dozen activist Taíno descendant organisations from Florida to Puerto Rico and California to New York with growing memberships numbering in the thousands.
 These efforts are known as the Taíno restoration, a revival movement for Taíno culture that seeks to revive and reclaim Taíno heritage, as well as official recognition of the survival of the Taíno people.
 Historian Ranald Woodaman describes the modern Taíno movement as "a declaration of Native survival through mestizaje (genetic and cultural mixing over time), reclamation and revival".

 In Puerto Rico, the history of the Taíno is being taught in schools, where children learn about the Taíno culture and identity through dance, costumes, and crafts.
 Martínez Cruzado, a geneticist at the University of Puerto Rico at Mayagüez said celebrating and learning about their Taíno roots is helping Puerto Ricans feel connected.

 Scholar Yolanda Martínez-San Miguel sees the development of a Neo-Taíno movement in Puerto Rico as a useful counter to the domination of the island by the United States and the Spanish legacies of island society.
 She also notes that "what could be seen as a useless anachronistic reinvention of a 'Boricua coqui' identity can also be conceived as a productive example of Spivak's 'strategic essentialism'".
 Scholar Gabriel Haslip-Viera suggests that the Taíno revival movements which emerged among marginalised Puerto Rican communities, especially from the 1980s and 1990s, are a response to US racism and Reaganism, which produced hostile political and socioeconomic conditions in the Caribbean.